SingMOS-Pro: An Comprehensive Benchmark for Singing Quality Assessment: SQA Benchmark

 In this experiment, we conduct a horizontal comparison of models under different settings on SingMOS-Pro to examine the impact of various factors on SQA.
 For the sake of experimental simplicity and to eliminate the interference of confounding factors, we adopt a plain SSL model as the backbone.
 We first compare several pretrained baselines, including the speech MOS models UTMOS~\cite{saeki22utmos} and DNSMOS~\cite{reddy2021dnsmos}, SingMOS trained on the preview version of SingMOS, and SHEET-ssqa~\cite{huang2024sheet} trained on both speech MOS data and the preview version of SingMOS.
 As shown in the first four rows of Table~\ref{tab:model_performance}, speech MOS models perform poorly on the singing task due to the substantial domain gap.
 The SingMOS model trained on the preview version achieves the best SRCC on \textit{test1}, but its performance drops significantly on the out-of-domain \textit{test2} and \textit{test3}, indicating clear overfitting and the need for broader data coverage.
 In contrast, SHEET-ssqa, which integrates additional speech MOS data, alleviates the overfitting issue on out-of-domain sets to some extent, suggesting that combining speech and singing MOS data is a promising direction.

 Since SQA requires greater emphasis on melodic naturalness compared to speech assessment, we further explore several strategies for using pitch information.
-These strategies include the pitch histogram proposed in~\cite{shi2024pitchmos}, as well as the direct use of MIDI pitch and MIDI pitch variance.
+These strategies include the pitch histogram proposed in~\cite{shi2024pitchmos}, as well as MIDI pitch and MIDI pitch variance, which are extracted from the raw waveform and quantized by $f_0$-to-MIDI conversion.
 As shown in the last three rows of Table~\ref{tab:model_performance}, the pitch histogram yields slightly better performance than MIDI pitch, but the overall improvement over the SSL baseline remains marginal, underscoring the need for further exploration of how melodic cues can be more effectively integrated.
 Beyond these approaches, exploring how to incorporate melody scores and lyric scores into SQA constitutes a valuable avenue for future work.